max-hill/FourLeafMLE/README.md

 distinguishing this software is that it implements a framework to characterize case when the tree estimates have infinite or zero-length branches.
-We believe this is useful in obtaining an understanding of ways that maximum likelihood inference can fail, and as a first step leads to [Figure 1](#fig1).
+We believe this is useful in obtaining an understanding of the ways that maximum likelihood inference can fail, and as a first step leads to [Figure 1](#fig1).

 # Running the maximum likelihood estimator